Getting Started with Docker: A Beginner’s Guide to Docker Basics (Volume 1)

 0987654321ba my-app-network bridge local

-• docker network inspect: This command provides detailed information about the specified Docker network.
+: This command provides detailed information about the specified Docker network.
 For example, if you want to inspect the network you just created, you might run:

 docker network inspect my-app-network